minzsiure/Foodie/README.md

 ### App Evaluation
 - **Category:** Lifestyle
-- **Mobile:** Users will also be able to view restraunts in selected region's map and mark them down.
-User can filter restraunts based on their choices.
+- **Mobile:** Users will also be able to view restraunts in current location or customized selected region's map and mark them down.
+User can search restraunts based on their choices.
 - **Story:** The value of the app is clear - to learn about cultures through food around the world.
 As a foodie, I was always looking for a platform that's specific to food-searching but there's almost none in the market.
 Many people also take a large amount of time to look for good restraunts because resources are not concentrated in one platform.
 The app story solves this problem.
 - **Market:** We mainly focus on young people who are looking to learn more about cultures, or simply want to find a nice restraunt to hang out with friends.
 The app can be helpful when other age groups are planning a trip locally or to other regions since food is always an important part when we visit new places.
 - **Habit:** Average users will consume the content on the app.
 The platform is habit-forming because this app serves as a centralized platform for food info.